denialromeo/danielmoore.us/about.md

         <li>Keep in mind that the past 30 years of stock market returns have been predicated on globalization and good relations with China.
 Post-Trump, this may no longer be possible.</li>
     </ul>
     <blockquote>"We should prepare ourselves for the possibility that this new economic reality will continue for <b>many years</b>. &nbsp;Higher interest rates lead to the economy running leaner, more geopolitical instability leads to more volatility, &nbsp;and increased regulation leads to slower growth and increased costs of innovation." &ndash; <a href="https://about.fb.com/news/2023/03/mark-zuckerberg-meta-year-of-efficiency/">Mark Zuckerberg</a></blockquote>
+    <blockquote>"There is timing in the Way of the merchant, in the rise and fall of capital.
+All things entail rising and falling &nbsp;timing.
+You must be able to discern this." &ndash; <a href="https://www.goodreads.com/notes/31197112-the-book-of-five-rings/71655209-daniel-moore">Miyamoto Musashi</a></blockquote>
 </div>

 <a id="political-views" href="javascript:;" id="dropdown2" target="_self"><b>Political Views</b></a>